wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 ` [mailmunch-XYZ] `

 == Frequently Asked Questions ==

+= What in the world is MailChimp? = [MailChimp](http://mailchimp.com/features/all/) is full of useful, powerful email marketing features that are easy to use whether you're an email marketing expert, or a small business just getting started.

+To learn more, just check out: [MailChimp](http://mailchimp.com/features/all/)

 = Do I need to have a MailChimp Account? =
 Yes, you can register for one for free at [MailChimp](https://mailchimp.com/sign up/ "MailChimp Signup").